Theoretical constraints on tidal triggering of slow earthquakes: Radiation efficiency of a quasi-dynamic spring-block system

 Equation~\eqref{eq:incremental_energy} represents the energy budget of a velocity-threshold-defined event, expressed in terms of energy increments relative to the window endpoint $t_2$.
 This formulation follows directly from quasi-dynamic governing equation and no assumption are made to obtain the above equation.
 Above equation can be compared to \textcite[Eq.~2.24]{kostrovSeismicMomentEnergy1974}.
 The main feature of this equation is that all the terms can be calculated using incremental quantities.

-Assuming $A$ $\rm [m^2]$ is the rupture area of the event, the last term in Eq.~\eqref{eq:incremental_energy} corresponds to the radiated energy $\rm [Nm]$ for quasi-dynamic approximation, $E_R = A \int_{t_1}^{t_2} \eta \,(V-V_2)V\,dt \approx A \int_{t_1}^{t_2} \eta \,V^2 \,dt $~\parencite[Eq.~7]{senatorskiRadiatedEnergyEstimations2014}, if we assume at $t_2$ the fault satisfy static equilibrium or $V_2 \ll V(t)\,\, \forall\, t \in (t_1, t_2)$. \textcite[Eq.~2.1]{kostrovSeismicMomentEnergy1974} defined the radiated energy as additional work done by a seismic source to its surrounding when the source is active.
+Assuming $A$ $\rm [m^2]$ is the rupture area of the event, the last term in Eq.~\eqref{eq:incremental_energy} corresponds to the radiated energy $\rm [Nm]$ for quasi-dynamic approximation, ~\parencite[Eq.~7]{senatorskiRadiatedEnergyEstimations2014}, if we assume at $t_2$ the fault satisfy static equilibrium or $V_2 \ll V(t)\,\, \forall\, t \in (t_1, t_2)$. \textcite[Eq.~2.1]{kostrovSeismicMomentEnergy1974} defined the radiated energy as additional work done by a seismic source to its surrounding when the source is active.
 This energy is the one that is felt in terms of seismic waves on Earth’s surface and is present irrespective of speed of the event.
-The continuum form of the radiated energy and its derivation for quasi-dynamic simulations has been presented in \textcite{kheirdast2025}.
-The radiated energy in principle can be calculated from spectra for earthquakes using data from ~\textcite{abercrombie2005can}.
+The radiated energy in principle can be calculated from spectra for earthquakes ~\parencite{abercrombie2005can}.